Cold-Syntax/Dumb-Down-Pwnagotchi-Guide/README.md

 ## Step 2) Flash the image

 There are a few images out there, with the one I use is admittibly old.
-Version 1.5.5, but github user @jayofelony has been contantly been updating the project, thus earning Chad Status of being a parent to every script kiddies's favorite child, with the newest img file they have uploaded at the time of writing is 2.4.6, with Raspberry Pi 4 compatibility.
+[Version 1.5.5](https://github.com/wpa-2/pwnagotchi/releases) created by github user @wpa-2, but github user @jayofelony has been contantly been updating the project, thus earning Chad Status of being a parent to every script kiddies's favorite child, with the newest img file they have uploaded at the time of writing is [2.4.6](https://github.com/jayofelony/pwnagotchi/releases/tag/v2.4.6), with Raspberry Pi 4 compatibility.
 I have provided both files mention in the repo.

 Next we need the software to go to Google and search for 'Balena Etcher' **AND PLEASE NOTE THE LINK, BECAUSE THERES OFTEN SOMEONE PUTTING A SCAM LINK, AND GOOGLE IS HAPPY TO RECOMMMEND IT OVER THE ACTUAL LINK**